 Coronavirus has made is particularly hard to find eggs right now.
 Many retailers are limited purchases to two cartons per person.
 While this doesn’t work for scrambled eggs, there are ingredients you can use to replace eggs in baked goods or pancakes.
-They include:

 - Vegan egg replacer mixes

 - Flax meal

 Check out this post for more on egg substitutes.

 Last I checked, none of these products were out of stock in supermarkets or health food stores, you can also keep an eye on Amazon Grocery.

 I’d recommend checking out some vegan baking websites for recipes.
 Egg actually doesn’t even add any taste to baked goods: it just there to add moisture, help with rising, and hold the flours together.

 *Other vegan products, like oat milk and almond milk, are often still available in stores.
 It takes a while to get used to the different taste but these make a good substitute in recipes.

 9. Think about What Else You’ll Need in the Upcoming Weeks